johansatge/workflowy-php/readme.md

 The `$session_id` variable will be used later, when performing requests.

-As you can see, you have to use your unencoded password in your code.
+You have to use your unencoded password in your code.
 So I strongly advise you to store it in a different file, or ask it once to the user, then store the session ID.
 (But keep in mind that the session does not last forever.)
 This is a huge limitation, but for now there is no workaround.